-Procedures for obtaining an approved permit for an alternative technology or ET system are subject to the requirements specified in County Code Sections 7.38.182 through 186.
 The owner or owner's agent will submit an application and fees for a sewage disposal permit specifying the type of ET system.
 The design must be prepared by a Qualified Professional (QP) such as a California Registered Environmental Health Specialist (R.E.H.S), Professional or Civil Engineer (P.E. or C.E.), or Professional Geologist (P.G.).
 The QP must demonstrate experience and be certified by EH.
 The design submission must include supporting documentation such as percolation rates, trenching indicating depth to groundwater, setbacks, pump selection calculations/curves, friction/head loss calculations, design basis flow analysis and waste strength analysis.

-Prior to approval of the permit, a signed contract between a qualified service provider and the property owner must be submitted.
-The owner or installer must submit a separate electrical permit from the Planning Department which is required for systems with electrical components prior to approval/permitting of an alternative or ET system for septic system repair or building upgrades.
-The system must have an operating telemetry system installed that the service provider can access and a contract with the provider for ongoing maintenance.
+Prior to approval of the permit, a signed contract between a qualified service provider and the property owner must submit a separate electrical permit from the Planning Department which is required for systems with electrical components prior to approval/permitting of an alternative or ET system for septic system repair or building upgrades.
+The system must have telemetry installed and a contract with the provider for ongoing maintenance.
 In addition, the owner is required to sign an Acknowledgment of Requirements for Use of An Onsite Sewage Disposal Nonstandard System with Special Operating Characteristics which includes the following information: description of system characteristics and limitations; operating, monitoring and maintenance requirements to ensure proper performance; restrictions on system use and property use; and notification that the property owner will be assessed a fee on the annual property tax bill to cover County costs of system oversight.